translate/translate/docs/formats/base_classes.rst

 This abstraction is only used by a few converters.

 This class represents a storage format that contains other files or file like objects.
-Examples include ZIP, XPI and XLIFF, and OpenOffice SDF files.
+Examples include ZIP, XLIFF, and OpenOffice SDF files.
 It must give access to the contained files, and possibly give access to the translation units contained in those files, as if they are contained natively.